dvberkel/robot-arm/README.md

 # robot-arm
-Openscad script to replace a broken robot arm
+Openscad script to replace a broken robot arm.